prokoudine/ardour-tutorial/content/appendices/glossary/index.en.md

 **Attenuation**
-: Reducing the **level** of an audio signal, usually measured using a **logarithmic** scale.
-See also **gain**.
+: Reducing the **level** of an audio signal, usually measured using a _logarithmic_ scale.
+See also _gain_.

-**Audio MIDI Setup** (Mac OS X)
+**Audio MIDI Setup** (macOS)
-: The Audio MIDI Setup utility is a program that comes with the Mac OS X operating system for adjusting the computer's audio input and output configuration settings and managing MIDI devices.
+: The Audio MIDI Setup utility is a program that comes with the macOS operating system for adjusting the computer's audio input and output configuration settings and managing MIDI devices.

 **Audio Unit Plugins**
-: Audio Unit (AU) is a plugin architecture in Mac OS X computers.
+: Audio Unit (AU) is a plugin architecture in macOS computers.
 It may be thought of as Apple's equivalent to the popular VST plugin format by Steinberg.
-Mac OS X comes with a collection of AU plug-ins such as EQ filters, dynamic processors, delay, reverb, time stretch, among others.
+MacOS comes with a collection of AU plug-ins such as EQ filters, dynamic processors, delay, reverb, time stretch, among others.

 **Audition**